Melbourne Zoo is an opportunity to see fascinating wildlife in the heart of Melbourne city.

-If you plan to drive down to the Melbourne Zoo, we recommend you start early, or choose a non-peak period for your visit.
+If you plan to drive to the Melbourne Zoo, we recommend you start early or choose a non-peak period for your visit.

-A five-hour parking ticket will cost you 2 AUD.
+A five-hour parking ticket will cost you A$ 2.

-Make sure you display the ticket correctly on your dashboard because City of Melbourne parking officers regularly patrol the area.
+Make sure you display the ticket correctly on your dashboard because Melbourne city’s parking officers regularly patrol the area.

 By Hop-On-Hop-Off Sightseeing Bus

-If you have booked a Hop-on-Hop-off Sightseeing bus in Melbourne, you can use that to reach the Zoo as well.
+If you have booked a Hop-on-Hop-off Sightseeing bus in Melbourne, you can also use that to reach the Zoo.

-Since the HOHO bus makes ten trips per day, you have flexibility on your visit timing as well.
+Since the HOHO bus makes ten trips per day, you also have flexibility on your visit timing.

 You can get onto the bus at multiple locations throughout the city, including Federation Square and Carlton.

-Once you are done exploring the Melbourne Zoo, you can catch the Hop-on-Hop-off bus from the main entrance on Elliott Avenue.
+Once you explore the Melbourne Zoo, you can catch the Hop-on-Hop-off bus from the Zoo’s main entrance on Elliott Avenue to get back.

 How long does Melbourne Zoo take

-If your kids love to participate in Zoo activities, keeper talks, etc. your tour of Melbourne Zoo can last anywhere from four to six hours.
+If you and your kids love to participate in Zoo activities, keeper talks, etc., your tour of Melbourne Zoo can last four to six hours.

-We present below three routes you can follow depending on the time you have.
+We present below three routes you can follow depending on your time.

 If you are in a hurry, this is the perfect map to follow because you will be able to finish your exploration in an hour.

-If you follow this route, in the two hours needed, you will see the trail of the elephants, rainforest animals, and the Wild Sea.
+If you follow this route, you will see the trail of elephants, rainforest animals, and the Wild Sea in the two hours needed.